 Momentum Health4Me benefits for mental health

-The Momentum Health4Me Gold health plan offers a specialist benefit under the day-to-day health insurance cover, which includes psychiatric visits.
+The Momentum Health4Me Gold health plan offers a specialist benefit under the day-to-day medical insurance and cover, which includes psychiatric visits.
 Each consultation is limited to a maximum of R1,000 (R2,000 per member, per year).
 In order to make an appointment with a psychiatrist, you must first obtain pre-authorisation by getting a referral from your GP.
 Bloom and Momentum Health4Me understand the need for mental health services, and so have provided members with access to confidential, multilingual counselling support services.
 This includes support for personal or work-related issues.
 Members can also download the Momentum Wellness App.

 Prioritise your health with medical insurance